bitcraft/pyscroll/README.md

 and the group will work like a camera, translating world coordinates to screen coordinates while rendering sprites and map layers.

-Zooming is a new feature and should operate quickly on most computers.
+Zooming is a feature and should operate quickly on most computers.
 Be aware that it is cheap to operate a zoomed view, but expensive to do the actual zooming.
 This means that its easy to zoom the map once, but don't expect it to work quickly if you want to do an animated zoom into something.